cybersonic/cybersonic.github.io/_drafts/adding-lucee-extensions-to-your-docker-image.md

     COPY --from=base /lucee /lucee
     ENTRYPOINT [ "/lucee/startup.sh" ]ok at the changes in the Dockerfile:

-We are still installing everything as usual , but the two additions are:
+We are still installing everything as usual, but the two additions are:
-`mkdir -p /lucee/lucee-server/deploy/` where we setup the deployment directory (since lucee hasn't started up yet and created this folder.
+`mkdir -p /lucee/lucee-server/deploy/` where we create the deployment directory (since lucee hasn't started up yet and had a chance to create the folder)

+And our addition of the Lucee Admin extension via:
+`ADD `[`https://ext.lucee.org/lucee.admin.extension-1.0.0.3.lex`](https://ext.lucee.org/lucee.admin.extension-1.0.0.3.lex "https://ext.lucee.org/lucee.admin.extension-1.0.0.3.lex")` /lucee/lucee-server/deploy/lucee.admin.extension-1.0.0.3.lex`

+Now when lucee starts up with `LUCEE_ENABLE_WARMUP=true` it will expand it's files AND extract the extension for us.
+Once all this is done we move everything back into our final layer and we are ready to rock.
+And we are now back to a comfortable 239MB